spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

 > SHA2-256: **899617150FF9A69A6D3A7661CD4CAC304292D5F7BA775432C9B5C3FE6AA1D8F4**<br>

-## EXTRACTING THE NETSMART SCRIPTLINK SERVICE
+### Extracting the Netsmart ScriptLink Service
 The file you downloaded actually contains a bunch of stuff, most of which we don't need.

-1. Extract the contents of *136_180_9_ScriptLinkTutorialWithOptionObject2.zip*
+1. Extract the contents of this file:
+> *136_180_9_ScriptLinkTutorialWithOptionObject2.zip*
-2. Find this folder:
+into this folder:
-136_180_9_ScriptLinkTutorialWithOptionObject2/ScriptLinkTutorialWithOptionObject2/DotNetCode/ScriptLinkServiceComplete/**NTST.ScriptLinkService.Objects/**
+> 136_180_9_ScriptLinkTutorialWithOptionObject2/ScriptLinkTutorialWithOptionObject2/DotNetCode/ScriptLinkServiceComplete/**NTST.ScriptLinkService.Objects/**
 3. Copy the **NTST.ScriptLinkService.Objects/** folder to the root of your project

 When complete, the folder structure of the Avatool Web Service project should look like this: